openstack-archive/murano/doc/source/appdev-guide/step-by-step/step_by_step.rst

 .. #.
 Learning some advanced stuff for production-grade deployments

-Before you proceed, please ensure that you have an OpenStack cloud (devstack-based will work just fine) and a latest version of Murano deployed.
+Before you proceed, please ensure that you have an OpenStack cloud (devstack-based will work just fine) and the latest version of Murano deployed.
 This guide assumes that the reader has a basic knowledge of some programming languages and object-oriented design and is a bit familiar with the scripting languages used to configure Linux servers.
-Also it would be benficial to be familiar with YAML format: lots of software configuration tools nowadays use YAML, and Murano is no difference.
+Also it would be beneficial to be familiar with YAML format: lots of software configuration tools nowadays use YAML, and Murano is no different.